UsabilityEngineering/ux-journal-sthungapati/journal/README.md

 **User Experience Analysis**

-A well-designed app should provide clear feedback, allowing users to know what to expect.
+A well-designed app should provide clear **feedback**, allowing users to know what to expect.
 If Zocdoc had validated my insurance selection in real-time or displayed accurate availability upfront, I wouldn’t have wasted time clicking on providers who weren’t actually available soon.
 Instead, the app led me through multiple unnecessary steps, only to surprise me with unavailable appointments or unexpected charges.
-Additionally, the app did little to focus on error prevention—helping users avoid mistakes before they happen.
+Additionally, the app did little to focus on **error prevention**—helping users avoid mistakes before they happen.
 A better approach would be to present out-of-network fees and additional costs before users invest time selecting a doctor.
 Instead, the app only revealed this information at the last step, forcing me to either accept the extra costs or start my search over again.
-One of the biggest frustrations came from how Zocdoc broke my mental model of how booking an appointment should work.
+One of the biggest frustrations came from how Zocdoc broke my **mental model** of how booking an appointment should work.
 When I saw "Available Tomorrow," I assumed I could actually book for the next day.
 However, the reality was far different.
 Misleading UI elements like these disrupt user expectations, leading to confusion and frustration.
-Finally, the overall efficiency of the app was poor.
+Finally, the overall **efficiency** of the app was poor.
 The slow page loads, multiple back-and-forth steps, and buried policies made what should have been a quick and simple booking take significantly longer.
 Instead of streamlining the process, Zocdoc made it more tedious.

 **Suggestions for Improvement**